 Now find htdocs (public_html in some other cPanel account) and open the directory.
 In this directory, we need to create a folder and subfolder.

 2. Creating two new folders for uploading HTTP file

-When you open the directory you need to create a folder and a sub-folder as you can see the image below.
-The folder name should be .well-known and sub-folder would be pki-validation.
+When you open the directory you need to create a folder and a sub-folder as you can see in the image below.
+The folder name should be .well-known and the sub-folder would be PKI-validation.

-When you have done, then you should upload the downloaded file, the downloaded file would be .txt format, sometime it would be without any extension.
+When you have done, then you should upload the downloaded file, the downloaded file would be in .txt format, and sometime it would be without any extension.